TorchJD/torchjd/docs/source/index.rst

 the gradient of the obtained weighted loss.
 The iterative computation of the Gramian corresponds to Algorithm 3 of
 `Jacobian Descent For Multi-Objective Optimization <https://arxiv.org/pdf/2406.16232>`_.
-The documentation and usage example of this algorithm is provided in :doc:`Gramian Reverse Accumulation
+The documentation and usage example of this algorithm is provided in :doc:`Engine <docs/autogram/engine>`.
-<docs/autogram/gramian_reverse_accumulation>`.

 TorchJD is open-source, under MIT License.
 The source code is available on `GitHub <https://github.com/TorchJD/torchjd>`_.